Derrick Watkins

 Derrick Watkins (born 15 March 1983) is an Australian former professional rugby league footballer who last played for the Redcliffe Dolphins in the Queensland Rugby League.

 He previously played for the North Queensland Cowboys and the Brisbane Broncos in the National Rugby League (NRL).

 Background

 Watkins was born in Mount Isa, Queensland, Australia.

 Playing career

-Watkins made his first grade debut for North Queensland in Round 19 2002 against Canberra.
-In 2008, Watkins joined Brisbane and played 4 games for the club.

-His last game in first grade was a 24-20 loss against St George in Round 23 2008.

-Watkins was eligible to play for Wales and Australia.
+Watkins made his first-grade debut for North Queensland in round 19 of the 2002 season against Canberra.
+In 2008, he joined Brisbane and played four games for the club.
+His final first-grade career ended with a 24–20 loss to St. George in round 23 of the 2008 NRL season.
+Watkins was eligible to represent Wales and Australia.